parsimonhi/animCJK/README.md

 ### Makemeahanzi

 This project is derived from the remarquable Makemeahanzi project which is designed to display Chinese characters.
 See https://github.com/skishore/makemeahanzi for more details.
-Many characters were modified or added in AnimCJK (between two or three thousand at the moment) for various reasons:
+Many characters were modified or added in AnimCJK (between three or four thousand at the moment) for various reasons:
 - many Japanese characters have a different stroke order, or have a different glyph, or have a different stroke direction or are not commonly used in Chinese, and therefore have no entry in Makemeahanzi.
 - many Chinese traditional characters have a different stroke order, or have a different glyph, or have a different stroke direction or have no entry in Makemeahanzi.
 - many character shapes were just slightly modified to look prettier.